Who is an Employer?

-- Any contributions paid in error are refundable on an application to the Executive Director of the NIS.
+- Any contributions paid in error are refundable within two years from the date of submission on an application to the Director of the NIS.

-- Contribution is payable for the full week in which the employee attains age 16 or 60.
-However, if the 60th birthday falls on Monday no contribution is payable for that week.
+- A contribution is payable for the full week in which the employee attains age 16 or retirement age.
+However, if his/her retirement date falls on Monday no contribution is payable for that week.

 - The employer is liable for the payment of contributions for any period during which an employee is on vacation, sick leave or maternity leave and receiving wages/salaries.

-- Contribution is not payable for the period during which an employee is receiving sickness or maternity benefit from the NIS.
+- A contribution is not payable for any full week during which an employee is receiving sickness or maternity benefit from the NIS.

-The employer is required to submit the certified records of employees’ earnings (Form C1/1) and the Form C1A for each year by January 31st of the following year.
-New records will be issued to employers in respect of their employees for the New Year.
+The employer is required to submit the certified records of employees’ earnings (Form C1/1) and the Form C1A for each year by March 31st of the following year.
+New records will be issued to employers in respect of their employees for each year.